-The Test Bank (ISBN 978-0-130-64688-0/0-130-64688-1) contains more than 2000 high-quality problems, with a range of multiple-choice, true-false, short-answer, and conceptual questions correlated to Principles & Practice of Physics chapters.
-Test files are provided in both TestGen® and Microsoft® Word for Mac and PC.
+The Test Bank (ISBN 0135610729/9780135610725) contains more than 2000 high-quality problems, with a range of multiple-choice, true-false, short-answer, and conceptual questions correlated to Principles & Practice of Physics chapters.
+Test files are provided in both TestGen[®] and Microsoft[®] Word for Mac and PC.

-Instructor supplements are available on the Instructor Resource DVD, the Instructor Resource Center at www. pearsonhighered.com/irc, and in the Instructor Resource area at www.masteringphysics.com.
+Instructor supplements are available in the Instructor Resource area of Mastering Physics (www.masteringphysics.com).